RaphaelJ/covid-tracer/README.md

 ## Frequently asked questions

 - **What are the privacy features of CovidTracer?**
 CovidTracer uses cryptographic techniques similar to those used by e-commerce and crypto currencies.
-These provide an high degree of privacy that prevents anyone to safely associate your usage of the app with any of your personal data (location, names, illness...).
+These provide an high degree of privacy that prevents anyone to associate the use of the app with any of your personal data (location, name...).

 - **When should I use CovidTracer?**
 For maximum efficiency, opens the app or let it run in background when you interact with people external to your household (transports, office, grocery stores, outdoor activities...).